semantic-flow/sflo/documentation/task.2025-11-27-createNode.md

        - Copy or normalize it into `_payload/_working/` (no de-basing, no unpack).
      - Config files:
        - If provided, copy/normalize into `_cfg-op/_working/` and/or `_cfg-inh/_working/`.
-     - in all cases, the target filename in general will be "node slug" + "flow slug" + ".jsonld".
+     - in all cases, the target filename in general will be "node name" + "flow slug" + ".jsonld".
        - the flow slugs are defined in ../ontology/semantic-flow/
-       - the node slug can be defined in operationalConfig.
-If it's not, then just use the folder name as the slug.
      -
    - **No de-basing or unpacking** in this task:
      - Imported payload/reference/config are treated as already “good enough” or mesh-native.